webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

 ## Section 1

-- **Secret-Key Encryption**: Symmetric encryption.
-One key (de/en)crypts.;
-- **Public-Key Encryption**: Asymmetric encryption.
-Two keys.
-Public/Private.
-Only public key can decrypt private key.
-Only private key can decrypt public key.
-Authenticate Identities.
-Pass Secret-Keys.;
 - **Binary AND, OR, XOR**:
   - ![binary or and xor](./img/binary_or_and_xor.jpg)
-  - **AND** only double = '1'.
+  - **AND** both must be true.
+'1'.
-  - **OR** any '1' = '1'.
+  - **OR** only one needs to be true.
+'1'.
-  - **XOR** only opposite = '1'.;
+  - **XOR** only a true and false = '1'.;
-- **Authentication**: It is the process of verification of the identity of the valid person through his username and password that communicates over a network.;
+- **Authentication**: It is the process of verification of the identity of the person.;
 - **Encryption**:
   - simplest terms, changing plaintext into ciphertext.
-  - encryption should be done at rest and in transit;
+  - encryption should be done at rest and in transit.;
 - **Decryption**: changing ciphertext into plaintext.;
 - **Authorization**: It refers to the process of granting or denying access to a network resource or service.
 Most of the computer security systems that we have today are based on a two-step mechanism.
 The first step is authentication, and the second step is authorization or access control, which allows the user to access various resources based on the user’s identity.;
 - **Confidentiality or privacy**: It means the assurance that only authorized users can read or use confidential information.
 When cryptographic keys are used on plaintext to create ciphertext, privacy is assigned to the information.;
 - **Integrity**: Integrity is the security aspect that confirms that the original contents of information have not been altered or corrupted.
 There should be not any kind of modification with information while its transport over the network.;
 - **Non-repudiation**: Non-repudiation makes sure that each party is liable for its sent message.
-Someone can communicate and then later either falsely deny the communication entirely or claim that it occurred at a different time, or even deny receiving any piece of information.;
+Prevents someone from communicating and then denying it occurred, occurred at a different time, or even deny receiving any piece of information.;
 - **Monoalphabetic Cipher**: code or substitution is where a single mapping from our alphabet to a cipher alphabet is created.
 Many early cryptosystems used this.;
 - **Polyalphabetic Cipher**:
   - refers to the mapping of our alphabet to a number of cipher alphabets.
 This approach added a bit of complexity to early cryptosystems.
   - In a polyalphabetic cipher, each letter can be replaced by multiple ciphertext letters based on its position within the plaintext.
 The Vigenère cipher is an example of a polyalphabetic cipher.;